makeusabrew/jaoss/README.md

 ==========================

-JAOSS (which once upon a time I think stood for Just Another Open Source System) is a lightweight, fast, object oriented, PHP5, blah blah blah, framework.
+JAOSS (which once upon a time I think stood for Just Another Open Source System) is a lightweight, fast, object oriented, PHP5, MVC framework.

 Another one?
 ------------